kenzie-journey-enock/react_tasks/README.md

 # React Tasks

-This repository has all the tasks I accomplished learning about the React library.
+This repository contains all my react studies carried out at Kenzie Academy.